jkurthoconnor/language-specific-problems/crs225/practice_garbageCollection.md

 # LS Practice: [Garbage Collection](https://launchschool.com/lessons/0b371359/assignments/d5156138)

 ## Problem 2:
-Are either of the values `1` of `"A strring"` eligible for garbage collection at the marked locations?
+Are either of the values `1` of `"A string"` eligible for garbage collection at the marked locations?

 ### Solution: